Six days. Five nights. One mission.

 VOA Staff Members travel to Puerto Rico to help with Hurricane Maria Recovery Efforts

-After seeing the devastation Hurricane Maria left behind in Puerto Rico, Volunteers of America Texas sent a team of staff members to assist with recovery efforts.
+After seeing the devastation Hurricane Maria left behind in Puerto Rico, with financial support from the Dallas Mavericks Foundation, Volunteers of America Texas sent a team of staff members to assist with recovery efforts.
 The following staff members left their families and work responsibilities to help those affected by the storm: Beanca Williams, Houston IDD director; Nina Berry, counselor; Nestor Martinez, employment specialist; Linda Sullivan, employment specialist; Yvonne Coronado, service coordinator and Eugenia Jacobo, child development specialist.

 Over the course of one week, the team assisted with assembling, unloading and delivering bags by Home Depot.
 Our bi-lingual staff members were able to serve as interpreters for nurses and help with intakes.
 Some of the staff brought backpacks filled with school supplies to the storm damaged territory and passed them out to local children.